Public furniture in the art of placemaking

 The organic shapes and natural materials, with variations in tone and texture, create an ease of use and movement and a calm, mindful atmosphere.
 They are ideal for waiting rooms while having wider application to placemaking for wellbeing in general.
 The choice of material and finishing is always made with visitor safety and satisfaction in mind.

 Green Furniture Concept helps to build community through the placemaking concept by designing public benches with shapes that invite physical interaction and open conversation.
 Lines flow and curve, allowing relaxation and easy communication.

 Understanding the importance of flexibility and individuality in placemaking, the design is modular and adaptable; architects are welcoming this into their architectural toolbox when designing public places.

 Context is key.
 Airport lounges or stations can be stressful, with all the tiredness and high emotions from a thousand individual journeys requiring rest points and a sense of calm.
 In contrast, schools need inclusive seating and meeting points to encourage confidence in shy students and help in building groups.

 JOIN THE CONVERSATION

 Ultimately, placemaking is about a team of creative people coming together to tell a unique story.
+When planning a thriving public space, it's essential to keep in mind the principles of placemaking that help create a sense of community, wellbeing and connects people to the place.
 Green is an essential part of such a team, turning spaces into places through powerful statements in furniture design.